The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Introduction

-The Fisher's information \eqref{eq:jeffreys} is unbounded near $r = 0$, which in turn indicates high sensitivity of inference near the origin, \textit{i.e.}, small changes in the parameter around $0$ result in large changes in the likelihood.
+The Fisher's information \eqref{eq:jeffreys} is unbounded near $r = 0$, which in turn indicates high sensitivity of inference near the origin, i.e., small changes in the parameter around $0$ result in large changes in the likelihood.
 This could indicate that the model is extremely sensitive to the value of $r$ when it is close to $0$.

 Estimating the reciprocals and ratios of means and regression coefficients have been investigated thoroughly in the frequentist literature \citep[e.g.][]{ZELLNER1978127,Kuhetal}.
 For example, the Minimum Expected Loss (MELO) estimators have been proposed specifically for estimating the reciprocal means of Normal populations \citep{zellnerMELO}.
 They offer promising alternatives as estimators in problems where the maximum likelihood estimators do not possess finite moments and have infinite risk relative to quadratic and many other loss functions.
-In our setting, we can derive the MELO estimator of the distance $r$ under the quadratic loss as $\nicefrac{\omega}{(\omega^2 + \sigma_{\omega} ^2)}$, whereas the MLE is given by $\nicefrac{1}{\omega}$.
-Note that although the MELO estimator attempts to mitigate some of the issues with direct reciprocal estimation by incorporating $\sigma_{\omega} ^2$ in the denominator attempting to stabilize the variance, it still faces the wrath of variance explosion as $\omega$ gets close to zero.
+In our setting, we can derive the MELO estimator of the distance $r$ under the quadratic loss as ${\omega}/{(\omega^2 + \sigma_{\omega} ^2)}$, whereas the MLE is given by ${1}/{\omega}$.
+Note that although the MELO estimator attempts to mitigate some of the issues with direct reciprocal estimation by incorporating $\sigma_{\omega} ^2$ in the denominator attempting to stabilize the variance, it does not capture the nuance of the reciprocal relationship between the distance and the parallax.
+This is because as the measured parallax $\omega$ approaches zero, the MELO estimator of the true distance also approaches zero, which is the exact opposite of what is expected, as a smaller parallax implies a larger distance.